Watch: Rocket Lab's first launch from its new pad

 The frequency of launches this year will increase, Beck told the Herald on Friday, though he wouldn't predict any immediate numbers.

-Dubbed, "The Owl's Night Continues," today's mission will deploy an Earth-imaging satellite for Japanese company Synspective.
+Dubbed, "The Owl's Night Continues," today's mission deployed an Earth-imaging satellite for Japanese company Synspective.

 The Tokyo-based firm plans a constellation of more than 30 synthetic aperture radar (SAR) satellites designed to collate data of metropolitan centres on a daily basis to support urban development planning, construction and infrastructure monitoring, and disaster response, according to a Rocket Lab mission briefing.